hahouari/ites_rag_course/presentation.md

 ### LLMs?

-They are general purpose AIs, unlike specialized AI models that can perform specific tasks (e.g. Face Recognition, OCR, etc.).
+They are considered as general purpose AIs, unlike specialized AI models that are designed to perform specific tasks (e.g. Face Recognition, OCR, etc.).

 ---